 DIY Or Hire A Contractor?

-Most homeowners assume they can’t install cultured marble.
+Most homeowners assume they can’t install a cultured marble shower wall or pan.
 Believe it or not, installing cultured marble shower walls is just as easy as installing drywall.
 Once you remove your existing shower surround, all you need is some silicone and a friend to help you out.

-Nevertheless, some homeowners prefer the professional touch and hire bathroom contractors to install cultured marble.
+Nevertheless, some homeowners prefer the professional touch and hire bathroom contractors to install cultured marble showers.
 After all, when you hire a pro, you get that peace of mind knowing your brand new, $24/sf cultured marble is in good hands.